TCS on Foreign Remittance 2026 — Complete Tax Guide for Indian Travellers

 Key Takeaways

-- The ₹7 lakh threshold is per individual, per year, across ALL forex channels (card loads, credit card spends, wire transfers).
-Married couples can split remittances to stay under ₹14 lakh combined.
+- The ₹10 lakh threshold is per individual, per year, across ALL forex channels (card loads, wire transfers).
+Married couples can split remittances to stay under ₹20 lakh combined.

-- Always file your ITR even if your income is below the taxable threshold — otherwise you permanently lose the TCS amount, which can be ₹50,000-1,00,000+ for frequent travelers.
+- Always file your ITR even if your income is below the taxable threshold — otherwise you permanently lose the TCS amount.
+TCS on international credit card spends has been deferred until further notice and is NOT currently active.

 What is TCS on Foreign Remittance?

 TCS stands for Tax Collected at Source.
 Under the Liberalised Remittance Scheme (LRS) of the Reserve Bank of India, authorised dealers (banks and forex providers) are required to collect a percentage of the remittance amount as advance tax on behalf of the government.
-This was introduced in 2020 and significantly expanded in October 2023 with the rates most travelers encounter today.
+This was introduced in 2020 and has been revised several times since — most recently through Budget 2025 (which raised the threshold to ₹10 lakh from April 2025) and Budget 2026 (which reduced education and medical TCS rates from 5% to 2% from April 2026).
 TCS is not a final tax — it is an advance tax payment that gets credited to your PAN and can be claimed back when you file your Income Tax Return.
 Think of it as a forced deposit with the government: if your total tax liability for the year exceeds the TCS collected, it reduces your tax payable.
 If your tax liability is less than TCS collected, the excess is refunded to your bank account.
 The key misunderstanding many Indian travelers have is treating TCS as an additional cost of forex.
 It is not.
 It increases the upfront cost — you need more cash available at the time of the transaction — but it does not permanently increase the total tax you pay, assuming you file ITR.
 The real cost of TCS is the opportunity cost: the government holds your money interest-free for 2-6 months until your refund is processed after filing.
-On ₹60,000 TCS (from a ₹10 lakh trip), that opportunity cost at 7% interest for 6 months is roughly ₹2,100 — not insignificant, but far less than the ₹60,000 headline number suggests.

-TCS rates vary significantly depending on the purpose of remittance, and they changed substantially in October 2023.
-Here is the complete rate table as of March 2026, according to RBI's LRS guidelines and the Income Tax Act.
-Travel (tourism, leisure, business): 20% TCS on amounts above ₹7 lakh per financial year per individual.
-Below ₹7 lakh, 0% TCS applies.
-Example: on a ₹10 lakh holiday, TCS = 20% x ₹3 lakh (excess over threshold) = ₹60,000.
-Education (self-funded, without loan): 5% TCS on amounts above ₹7 lakh per financial year.
-Example: on ₹25 lakh tuition payment, TCS = 5% x ₹18 lakh = ₹90,000.
-Education (funded through education loan from a recognised financial institution): 0.5% TCS on amounts above ₹7 lakh.
-Example: on ₹25 lakh tuition through education loan, TCS = 0.5% x ₹18 lakh = ₹9,000.
-Medical treatment abroad: 5% TCS on amounts above ₹7 lakh per financial year.
-Investment abroad (overseas stocks, mutual funds, crypto, property): 20% TCS on ALL amounts with no threshold — even ₹1 lakh in overseas stock investment attracts 20% TCS.
-Gift or donation abroad: 20% TCS on ALL amounts with no threshold.
-For all categories with the ₹7 lakh threshold, the threshold applies to the aggregate of all remittances under LRS — not per category.
-If you spend ₹5 lakh on travel and ₹3 lakh on education, you have crossed ₹7 lakh total, and TCS applies on the ₹1 lakh excess at the applicable rate for each category.
+TCS rates vary depending on the purpose of remittance.
+The rates below reflect the position from April 1, 2026 (FY 2026-27), incorporating changes from Budget 2025 and Budget 2026.
+Travel (tourism, leisure, business): 0% TCS up to ₹10 lakh per financial year per individual.
+20% TCS on amounts above ₹10 lakh.
+Example: on a ₹10 lakh holiday, TCS = ₹0 (no excess over threshold).
+On a ₹15 lakh holiday, TCS = 20% x ₹5 lakh (excess over ₹10 lakh) = ₹1,00,000.
+Education (self-funded, without loan): 0% TCS up to ₹10 lakh.
+2% TCS on amounts above ₹10 lakh (reduced from 5% in FY 2025-26).
+Example: on ₹25 lakh tuition payment, TCS = 2% x ₹15 lakh = ₹30,000.
+Education (funded through education loan from a recognised financial institution): 0% TCS — completely exempt regardless of amount.
+This full exemption has been in effect since April 2025 (Budget 2025).
+Example: on ₹25 lakh tuition through education loan, TCS = ₹0.
+Medical treatment abroad: 0% TCS up to ₹10 lakh.
+2% TCS on amounts above ₹10 lakh (reduced from 5% in FY 2025-26).
+Investment abroad (overseas stocks, mutual funds, crypto, property): 0% TCS up to ₹10 lakh.
+20% TCS on amounts above ₹10 lakh.
+Note: before April 2025, overseas investments had no threshold at all — even ₹1 lakh attracted 20% TCS.
+The ₹10 lakh threshold now applies uniformly across all LRS categories.
+Gift or donation abroad: 0% TCS up to ₹10 lakh.
+20% TCS on amounts above ₹10 lakh.
+For all categories, the ₹10 lakh threshold applies to the aggregate of all remittances under LRS — not per category.
+If you spend ₹7 lakh on travel and ₹5 lakh on education, you have crossed ₹10 lakh total by ₹2 lakh, and TCS applies on the excess at the applicable rate for each category.

-The ₹7 lakh threshold under LRS applies per individual per financial year (April to March).
-It covers all foreign remittances combined — travel spending, international card transactions, forex card loads, money sent abroad for family maintenance, and overseas investments all count toward this single limit.
+Budget 2025 raised the LRS threshold from ₹7 lakh to ₹10 lakh per individual per financial year, effective April 1, 2025.
+This threshold covers all foreign remittances combined — travel spending, forex card loads, money sent abroad for family maintenance, overseas investments, and wire transfers all count toward this single limit.
 Important nuances that catch people off-guard: the threshold is tracked across all authorised dealers.
-If you load ₹4 lakh on a forex card with BookMyForex and spend ₹4 lakh on your HDFC credit card internationally, you have crossed ₹7 lakh and the bank is required to collect TCS on subsequent international transactions for the year.
-In practice, cross-provider tracking relies on PAN-based reporting and is imperfect, but improving every year as banks upgrade their compliance systems.
-International credit card spends were brought under LRS in May 2023, then briefly deferred, and as of 2026 are firmly within the TCS net.
-Your card-issuing bank tracks your cumulative international spends and collects TCS once you cross ₹7 lakh.
-This means even if you never load a forex card, your regular credit card international spends count toward the threshold.
-For married couples, each spouse has an independent ₹7 lakh threshold.
-A couple can collectively remit up to ₹14 lakh before any TCS kicks in, by splitting expenses between their individual cards and accounts.
-For a family trip costing ₹12 lakh, having each spouse load ₹6 lakh on their own forex card means zero TCS for both — compared to ₹1,00,000 in TCS if one person remits the full ₹12 lakh (20% x ₹5 lakh excess).
+If you load ₹6 lakh on a forex card with one provider and send ₹5 lakh via wire transfer with another, you have crossed ₹10 lakh and the dealer is required to collect TCS on subsequent international transactions for the year.
+In practice, cross-provider tracking relies on PAN-based reporting and is improving every year as banks upgrade their compliance systems.
+International credit card spends: TCS on international credit card transactions has been deferred until further notice by the government.
+As of March 2026, your international credit card spends do NOT attract TCS and do NOT count toward your ₹10 lakh LRS threshold.
+This deferral has been in place since 2023.
+The government may activate this provision in the future, so keep an eye on updates, but for now credit card users are not affected.
+For married couples, each spouse has an independent ₹10 lakh threshold.
+A couple can collectively remit up to ₹20 lakh before any TCS kicks in, by splitting expenses between their individual cards and accounts.
+For a family trip costing ₹18 lakh, having each spouse load ₹9 lakh on their own forex card means zero TCS for both — compared to ₹1,60,000 in TCS if one person remits the full ₹18 lakh (20% x ₹8 lakh excess).
 Always verify the current RBI circular and Income Tax provisions as this is an actively changing area of regulation.
 The government has revised TCS rates and thresholds multiple times since 2020.

 How to Claim TCS Back When Filing ITR